sowasser/fish-shoaling-model/README.md

-# Python_Practice
+# fish-shoaling-model
-Practice on agent-based modelling using the Mesa framework for Python.
+An agent-based modelling using the Mesa framework for Python.
 There are five seperate exersises included.

 1. The Flocking example of collective behaviour from [mesa][mesa].
 The code for this example is included as both a Jupyter notebook and Python code.
 Also includes a JavaScript file that sets up a HTML5 canvas for visualization of a simple, continuous canvas.